-2019-20 Standard Diploma Graduation Requirements

-Students Entering Grade 9 in 2016-2017 School Year

-English 4 Credits English Language Arts (ELA)

-• ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this
+2020-21 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2017-2018 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement.
+Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to 2 math credits (except for Algebra I and Geometry)

-requirement.

-Mathematics 4 Credits in Mathematics

-1 Credit in Algebra I

-1 Credit in Geometry

-Industry certifications that lead to college credit may substitute for up to 2 math credits

-(except for Algebra I and Geometry)

-Science 3 Credits in Science

-(1 Credit in Biology, 2 of which must have a laboratory component)

-Social Studies 3 Credits in Social Studies

-1 Credit in World History

-1 Credit in U.S. History

-.5 Credit in U.S. Government

-.5 Credit in Economics with Financial Literacy

-Foreign Languages Not required for graduation.
-Minimum 2 years of the same language for admission into

-most universities.

-Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts

-Speech/Debate, or Practical Arts

-Physical Education 1 Credit in Physical Education to include integration of Health

-Electives 8 Credits

-TOTAL 24 Credits

-Students must earn a passing score on the Grade 10 ELA assessment (or ACT/SAT

-State Assessments concordant score)

-Student must earn a passing score on the Algebra I EOC or comparative math score on

-P.E.R.T.

-On-Line Course Requires a full course to be completed

-Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted)

-Diploma Designations & ACCEL 18-Credit Option

-In addition to meeting the standard high school diploma requirements:

-Earn 1 Credit in Algebra II

-Earn 1 Credit in Statistics or an equally rigorous math course

-Pass the Geometry EOC

-Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or

-AICE exam)

-Scholar Designation Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established.
-ACCEL Program Meet all requirements for a standard high school diploma with the following exceptions: (19 gradita minimum) Physical Education is not required (18 credits minimum) Online courses not required 3 elective credits only
+Science 3 Credits in Science (1 Credit in Biology, 2 of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+Minimum 2 years of the same language for admission into most universities.
+Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Practical Arts Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must earn a passing score on the Grade 10 ELA State Assessments assessment (or ACT/SAT concordant score) State Assessments Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
+On-Line Course Requires a full course to be completed Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted) Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Geometry EOC Scholar Designation Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or Scholal Designation AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established.
+ACCEL Program Meet all requirements for a standard high school diploma with the following exceptions: (18 credits minimum) Physical Education is not required (10 creates minimum) Online courses not required 3 elective credits only

-F. A student entering Grade 9 in the 2017-2018 school year should earn:
+F. A student entering Grade 9 in the 2018-2019 school year should earn: